 - The animals are strung out across a large area – there are always fore-runners and stragglers.

 - Your best chance of seeing river crossing may involve spending all day at a site where the wildebeest have massed.
 If you are a keen photographer, your best opportunities may occur around midday when the sun and glare are at their harshest, so make preparations to accommodate this.

 Get in Touch With One of Our Experts

 Best Places to Stay on a Migration Safari

 Accommodation for a Great Migration safari can be divided into two broad categories: permanent lodges and mobile camps.
 Each have different advantages, but choosing one depends on what is important to you:

 |Power / Electricity||

 - Book as soon as you know you want to go – don't procrastinate!
 Lodges and camps are small and fill up very quickly.

-- The river-crossing season is the most popular so start planning at least nine months to a year in advance.
+- The river-crossing season is the most popular, so start planning at least a year in advance.

 - If you are travelling with very young children, consider fenced accommodation, babysitting services and your own private game-drive vehicle.